Sijo

 Black Days

-What is sijo?
+What is Sijo?

 Leaving

-what remains of all these years, the everydays, the good days.
+the simple remains of all these years, the everydays, the good days.
 I stop.

-This life we lived here was sweet, I say, our life was sweet.
+This life we lived here was sweet, I say.
+Our life was sweet.

 ©Susan Zegarsky